HUL Panel Discussion on Swachh Bharat Abhiyan

 However, handwashing with soap is not practiced despite its proven effectiveness.
 Handwashing rates among mothers across India are low- after defecation (1%) and before handling food (11%)3.
 Rates are even lower for children.
 The challenge is to build handwashing habits at key health related occasions: before eating and after toilet use.

 4) Domex Toilet Academy: As part of USLP, Unilever has committed to help 25 million people globally gain improved access to a toilet by 2020.
 One of the ways in which we will do this is through our Domex Toilet Academy (DTA) model.
-The DTA is a market-based, entrepreneurial model that provides people access to sanitation in rural communities.
-Run in conjunction with the social enterprise eKutir, the DTA programme trains people who want to start their own sanitation business to sell and maintain new toilets.
-Through the DTA, toilets are made accessible and affordable, while promoting the benefits of clean toilets & good hygiene.
-Five DTAs are currently operating in Maharashtra, Odisha and Madhya Pradesh.
-From 2015, Unilever aims to open four new academies every year in order to reach its target of building 100,000 toilets in India, by 2020.
-This will be reinforced by demand creation and behaviour change for the toilets.
+The DTA is a market-based, entrepreneurial model that provides access to sanitation in rural communities.
+Run in conjunction with a social enterprise eKutir, DTA trains people who want to start their own sanitation business to sell and maintain new toilets.
+Through the DTA, toilets are made accessible and affordable, while promoting benefits of good hygiene.

 Hindustan Unilever Limited,

 Chakala, Andheri (E),